gin66/pyCUDA/readme.md

 Preparation
 ===========

-Copy libcuda driver files into your build directory including the symbolic links.
+Copy libcuda driver library into your build directory excluding the symbolic links.
 For example:

-    cp -R /usr/lib/libcuda.so* .
+    cp -R /usr/lib/libcuda.so.*.* .

 Then make your own build Dockerfile containing e.g.: